xbenxspire/movie-info-service/README_Assignment_8.md

 ![Sequence Diagram](sequence-diagram.png)

 The sequence diagram shows:
-1. Your program makes HTTP GET request to the microservice
+1. Your program makes HTTP GET request with movie title
 2. Microservice processes request and calls OMDB API
 3. OMDB API returns movie data
-4. Microservice processes and sorts results
+4. Microservice sorts results by IMDb rating
 5. Microservice returns JSON response to your program

+## Implementation Details & Limitations

+### Design Philosophy
+- Follows microservice principles with stateless design
+- No local caching or stored data - fetches fresh data for every request
+- All results sorted by IMDb rating
+- Returns up to 5 movies per search

+### OMDB API Limitations

+The OMDB API provides limited search capabilities:
+- Can only search by movie title or IMDb ID
+- No direct actor filmography search
+- No direct genre-based search
+- No built-in sorting by IMDb rating

+Therefore, this microservice:
+1. Focuses on movie title search only
+2. Uses OMDB's search endpoint to find movies
+3. Fetches full details for each movie
+4. Sorts results by IMDb rating
+5. Returns top 5 matches

 ## Mitigation Plan

 1. **Teammate Information**
    - Implementing Microservice A for: Vincent
    - Current Status: Fully implemented and operational
-   - Problems: No problems - all features working as specified
+   - Features: Movie title search with IMDb rating sorting

 2. **Access Instructions**
    - Code available on GitHub: https://github.com/xbenxspire/movie-info-service